Stephen Thorne

 Stephen John Thorne (2 March 1935 – 26 May 2019) was a British actor of radio, film, stage, and television.
-He was best known for his regular BBC Radio 4 work and audiobook recordings, and for his portrayals of several Doctor Who villains, including the Time Lord Omega.
+He was best known for his regular BBC Radio 4 work and audiobook recordings, and for his portrayals of a few Doctor Who villains, including the Time Lord Omega.

 Early life

 Thorne was born in London in 1935 and brought up in Hesketh Bank, Lancashire, by adoptive parents, Alan Thorne, a vicar, and his wife Betty (née Boulton).
 He went to school at Liverpool College and then joined the Royal Navy for his national service.
 On demobilisation Thorne trained at the Royal Academy of Dramatic Art (RADA), a drama school situated in the Bloomsbury area of London, and graduated in 1957.

 Career

 He played several seasons with the Old Vic Company and the Royal Shakespeare Company in Stratford and London including a tour to Russia.
 He worked extensively in radio with over 2000 broadcasts for the BBC including as Uncle Mort in the Radio 4 comedy series Uncle Mort's North Country.

 His television credits included Z-Cars, Crossroads, and Doctor Who.
 In Doctor Who, he played three major villains (Omega, Azal, and Eldrad), as well as an Ogron, before later playing the villainous Max in The Ghosts of N-Space, a Doctor Who BBC Radio story, in the mid 1990s.
 Also on radio, Thorne appeared as Aslan in The Magician's Nephew, as Treebeard in the Radio 4 adaptation of The Lord of the Rings, and also in their adaptation of Terry Pratchett's Guards!
 Guards! in which he portrayed Fred Colon (and also Death).
 He was also renowned for audio book narration.
 He also played the character of Lionheart in The Scarifyers following Nicholas Courtney's death.

 Other television work included Death of an Expert Witness, David Copperfield, and Last of the Summer Wine.
 He voiced Aslan in the animated version of The Lion, the Witch and the Wardrobe.
 Thorne reprised the character on the BBC radio adaptation of the same name.
 He gave many poetry readings on radio, television, and tape and in venues from Westminster Abbey to various pubs.

 He recorded over 300 unabridged audiobooks including children's stories which earned critical acclaim in both the UK and the US.
 Awards included a Talkies Award 1996 for Enigma by Robert Harris and several Golden Earphones Awards from Audiofile Magazine.